voraviz/kafka-demo-containers/README.md

 ## Prerequisites
 - Docker and docker-compose or Podman and podman-compose
+- Optional: Test Applications
-- OpenJDK 21 and maven 3.9.x for run testing applications
+    - OpenJDK 21 and maven 3.9.x for build applications
     - curl

 ## Kafka
 Configuration